SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

 The package has been built for all the architectures which the present version in testing was built for.

 Installing the package into testing will not make the distribution more uninstallable.

 The package does not introduce new release critical bugs. here

-- the newest packages arrive on sid or experimental and from there down to testing (after the high Debian requirements are fulfilled)
+- the newest pkgs arrive on sid or experimental and from there down to testing (after the high debian requirements are fulfilled)

 - but if you look at this and this we easily see that it takes more than being a good hacker and have a great app to have the latest&greatest available in debian's ftp's.

 - ok, this addressees the "why", now how do i solve this if i have an outdated app?

 - 1 - compile it (it's usually easier than it sounds)

 - 2 - can't you wait for the next UP (if tracking latest) or the next testing migration?